Harlem512/rm-mod-database/README.md

 ![Checklist](assets/checklist.png)

 Adds icons to the map for each pickup you haven't collected.
-Works with Minimap!
+Works with Minimap and Archipelago!

 # Gimmick